The Problem With Facebook Ads

 I’ve asked for an account as I couldn’t make an account myself via the site.

-(I’m happy I outperformed the baseline that much, but annoyed I had to edit their template rather than making my own landing page from scratch, which limited what I could do).
-Both landers saw a couple hundred visitors.
+(I’m happy I outperformed the baseline that much but annoyed I had to edit their template rather than making my own landing page from scratch, which limited what I could do).
+Both landers saw a couple of hundred visitors.